 What is the certification exam pass rate?

 In 2021, the Certified Clinical Medical Assistant exam pass rate was 77%, according to the National Healthcareer Association.
 You want to find a program that has at least an equal or higher passing rate.
-Higher passing rates usually mean the program prepares their students well and covers all required topics.
+Higher passing rates usually mean the program prepares their students well and covers all required topics, therefore, giving them a better chance at becoming a medical assistant.

 Stepful’s medical assistant training program, for example, has an exam pass rate of 85%—much better than the national average.
 Our program is, however, 4 months long, which is still pretty short but gives you more time to learn all the necessary topics to pass your exam.